 The Cost of an MRI

 The biggest disadvantage when it comes to getting an MRI after filing a car accident claim is the cost.
 Without insurance or compensation for medical expenses, an MRI can cost $2,000 or more.
 You may be wondering if you can go without one, but it’s important to understand if the test will help more accurately diagnose your injury.
 Additionally, it’s a good idea to have it done if your doctor suspects you need surgery.

 When your lawyer files the car accident claim on your behalf, they’ll be sure to take into consideration the cost of future medical care.
 So, if you need to have the MRI done after you’ve already filed the claim, it can still be covered by the compensation you receive for the crash.

-If you decide to forgo diagnostic testing, like an MRI, against your doctor’s recommendations and it’s later discovered you have an injury that could have been treated, your chances of receive full compensation for your medical expenses decreases.
+If you decide to forgo diagnostic testing, like an MRI, against your doctor’s recommendations and it’s later discovered you have an injury that could have been treated, your chances of receiving full compensation for your medical expenses decreases.